d2l-ai/d2l-en/chapter_optimization/adam.md

 * :numref:`sec_adagrad` used per-coordinate scaling to allow for a computationally efficient preconditioner.
 * :numref:`sec_rmsprop` decoupled per-coordinate scaling from a learning rate adjustment.

 Adam :cite:`Kingma.Ba.2014` combines all these techniques into one efficient learning algorithm.
 As expected, this is an algorithm that has become rather popular as one of the more robust and effective optimization algorithms to use in deep learning.
 It is not without issues, though.
 In particular, :cite:`Reddi.Kale.Kumar.2019` show that there are situations where Adam can diverge due to poor variance control.
 In a follow-up work :cite:`Zaheer.Reddi.Sachan.ea.2018` proposed a hotfix to Adam, called Yogi which addresses these issues.
 More on this later.
-For now let's review the Adam algorithm.
+For now let us review the Adam algorithm.

 ## The Algorithm